weyoss/redis-smq/docs/configuration.md

 };
 ```

-- Storing acknowledged messages without any limitation, and storing 100000 dead-lettered messages for a maximum retention time of 1 day:
+#### 2. Storing Acknowledged Messages Without Limitation, and 100,000 Dead-Lettered Messages with a Maximum Retention Time of 1 Day:

 ```javascript
 const config = {